-(Ohio’s native conifer genera)
+(Ohio’s native and nearly-native conifer genera)

 Gymnosperms are the “naked seeded” plants.
 They do not produce flowers, hence no ovaries completely enclosing ovules, and no fruits completely enclosing seeds.
 These are the cone-bearing plants, producing uncovered (naked) seeds in pairs at the base of female cone scales.
 Gymnosperms are woody plants, mainly needle-leaves evergreen trees that are monoecious (bearing unisexual structures on different parts of the same plant).

 Here’s a pine (alas, a cultivated species, Austrian pine, Pinus mugo) that demonstrates the signature features of conifer reproduction.
 First, see a branch with pollen-producing cones.